Otoplasty Perth

 So what is otoplasty?

-• Feeling upset or bothered about the shape or size of your ears.
+• Structural concerns or issues related to the shape or cartilage of the ears.

 Dr Jeremy Rawlins, Plastic Surgeon Perth